iansimonson/performance_aware/repetition_testing/README.md

 the next level up

-On linux, there seems to be no page read-ahead by default but there is the madvise function
+On linux, there seems to be no page read-ahead by default but there is the madvise function.

+With `.SEQUENTIAL` and `.WILLNEED` I could not get linux to pagefault-ahead on my system.
+However with `.POPULATE_WRITE` we faulted all 4096 pages immediately so there were no page faults while writing later

 ### Read/Write Ports